captionpoint/captionpoint-plays/template/HOMES-POIROT-scratch.md

 ---

 ## HASTINGS:
 That girl’s a wonder.
 Martha has every right to be jealous, yet there’s not a flicker of the “green-eyed monster.”

+---

+## POIROT:
-POIROT Mon dieu!
+Mon dieu!
 Poirot, tu es un idiot!
 I deserve to be kicked from here to the Folies Bergère!

 ---